bitrise-io/devcenter/_articles/reviews/expose.md

 You can read more about how `envman` can be used on it's [GitHub page](https://github.com/bitrise-io/envman/).
 "%}

-{% include message_box.html type="warning" title="Env Var value size limit" content=" Environment Variable values set through `envman` are limited to 10KB by default.
-This is done in order to prevent issues with common tools.
-Different tools have different environment size constraints, e.g. `Bash` will start to fail on OS X once the environments set exceed \~120KB (**in total, not a single variable!**). "%}
+{% include message_box.html type="warning" title="Env var value size limit" content=" Note that env var values set through `envman` are limited to 10KB by default in an effort to prevent issues with common tools.
+Different tools have different environment size constraints, for example, `Bash` will start to fail on OS X once the environments set exceed \~120KB (in total, not a single variable!). "%}

-**For larger data** you should use files or other solutions, and use environment variables to point to the file / to the ID or location of where the data is stored.
+ **For larger data**, however, you should use files or other solutions, and use environment variables to point to the file / to the ID or location of where the data is stored.

+## Using exposed environment variables

-Once the environment variable is exposed you can use it like any other environment variable.
+Once the env var is exposed, you can use it like any other env var.
 In `bash` you can reference the previous example environment as: `$MY_RELEASE_NOTE`.

 You can of course use these exposed environment variables in the inputs of other Steps.
 For example the **HockeyApp Deploy** step has a `notes` input, you can reference the previous example variable by inserting `$MY_RELEASE_NOTE` into the input, like: `The Release Note: $MY_RELEASE_NOTE`, which will be resolved as `The Release Note: This is the release note` (if you used the first example to set the value of `MY_RELEASE_NOTE`).